 The addition of a linear effect for lexical distance was significant across all language skills (p < .001).
 Linear as well as quadratic effects for phonological and morphological distance were significant only for both productive skills (four effects, at least p < .05).
 Linear as well as quadratic interaction effects between AoA and distance were also significant, except for the writing test, in which the linear instead of the quadratic lexical interaction was significant (see Table S2 for parameter estimates and p values).

-Figure 1 visualizes the relationship between age of arrival and predicted scores for the four Dutch language proficiency tests using the default smoothing setting in the ggplot2 R package (Wickham et al., 2019).
-Predicted scores control for effects of the variables included in Model 5.
-We group-centered the predicted scores across L1s to focus better on group differences in development instead of group differences in average performance.
-Figure 1 shows that test scores generally peak before 30 years of age, with additional variation across language background and the four language skills.
+Figure 1 visualizes the relationship between age of arrival and predicted scores for the four Dutch language proficiency tests.
+It shows that test scores generally peak before 30 years of age, with additional variation across language background and the four language skills.
 The recurring successive incline and decline across modalities and language background are in line with a monotonically decreasing effect of age.
+The pattern for German (red) shows a late start as well as slower decline compared to the other patterns.
+The start of decline is similar for the other three groups.
+The decline for non-Indo-European and non-Germanic Indo-European languages is stronger than for Germanic Indo-European languages.

 Figure 2 shows how the slope for age of arrival varies according to linguistic distance.
 We split up the linguistic dissimilarity measures in three equal-sized intervals to help visualization.
 The aging pattern for similar languages is declining only very modestly across distance measures and skills.
 The aging pattern for the other two intervals declines more strongly.
 Accordingly, when distance increases, age-related decline also increases (corroborating our third hypothesis).
 The interval lines also show additional non-linear patterns.